zealzel/ros2-follower/README.md

-Try to port leg_tracker in ROS and implement follower algorithm from zbot.
+Try to port leg_tracker in ROS2 and implement follower algorithm from zbot.